-Economical engines make the Renault Kadjar a tempting choice for the small SUV buyer
+Economical engines make the Renault Kadjar a tempting choice for the family SUV buyer

 Fuel economy is a strong point of the Kadjar, although the frugal diesel is no longer available and that might limit the car’s appeal to some buyers.
 That engine could hit more than 55mpg, while the remaining petrol returns up to 44mpg, which is on par with rivals.
 Renault’s EasyLife package provides a tempting selection of benefits including affordable servicing, while insurance costs will be largely comparable with other cars in this class.

 Renault Kadjar MPG & CO2

 The 1.3-litre petrol engine in the Kadjar is relatively efficient but doesn’t have a particularly appealing Benefit-in-Kind (BiK) band for company car drivers.
 Rivals with hybrid powertrains will be more suitable for business users, as will the upcoming Renault Austral E-Tech hybrid.
 The 1.5-litre dCi diesel steals the show with its 55mpg fuel economy, but it’s no longer available new.
 Every version of the Kadjar will cost the standard VED (road tax) rate each year.

 While the TCe 140 petrol returns solid fuel economy of 44.1mpg, its CO2 emissions are relatively high, with the top-spec GT Line version putting out 152g/km and placing it at the higher end of the BiK tax bandings.

 The Kadjar’s insurance groups range from 17 for the entry-level 1.5-litre diesel, rising to group 19 for the top-of-the-range diesel.
 Petrol-engined models range from group 19 to group 23.
 Those groups are generally on par with the Nissan Qashqai and even a regular family hatchback such as the Ford Focus.